Nima Denzongpa

 Nima Denzongpa is an Indian Hindi language social drama series that aired on Colors TV from 23 August 2021 to 2 September 2022.
-It starred Surabhi Das, Mohammed Iqbal Khan, Manish Raisinghan and Akshay Kelkar.
+It starred Surabhi Das, Iqbal Khan, Manish Raisinghan and Akshay Kelkar.

 Plot

 Nima Denzongpa is a young, kind-hearted and innocent girl from Sikkim.
-Suresh Mane, a young spot boy from Mumbai, comes to Sikkim for a shoot with his manager.
-Eventually, Nima and Suresh fall in love and form a tight bond.
-A day before leaving, Suresh asks Nima to come with him to Mumbai, leaving Nima in dilemma.
-Nima's mother learns the truth and tells her to do what she feels is right.
-Nima chooses to love and goes to Mumbai, where she faces many insults.
+Suresh Mane, a sports boy from Mumbai, comes to Sikkim for a shoot with his manager.
+Nima and Suresh meet and eventually fall in love.
+A day before leaving, Suresh asks Nima to come with him to Mumbai, leaving Nima in a dilemma.
+Nima's mother learns the truth and tells her to do what she feels right.
+Nima chooses the love and goes to Mumbai, where she faces many insults.
 Suresh's mother, Sunita has fixed a relationship for him.
-But, Suresh managed to marry Nima in court.
-Later, Sunita pretends to accept Nima to save her reputation.
+Suresh marries Nima in court and Sunita pretends to accept Nima to save her reputation.

 6 years later

-Nima is shown to be a mother of two daughters, Siya and Manya.
+Nima and Suresh have two daughters, Siya and Manya.
 Sunita doesn't want a girl child and fixes Suresh's marriage with a Marathi girl Tulika.
-But on the engagement, it is revealed that Nima is pregnant with her third child.
-Suresh managed to take some time from Sunita and Tulika.
-He agrees to marry Tulika only if Nima's child would not a boy.
+During the engagement, it is revealed that Nima is pregnant with her third child.
+Suresh manages to take some time from Sunita and Tulika.
+He agrees to marry Tulika only if Nima's child would not be a boy.

 Nima gives birth to her third daughter, Naari.
 She is left alone with her daughters.
 Tulika and Suresh are married as per the deal.
 Tulika and Sunita create many difficulties for Nima.
 Soon, Tulika and Suresh have a son, Varun.
 Tulika fakes Varun's kidnapping with Sunita's help.
 Suresh angrily throws Nima out of the house.
-Nima gets a job at a tea stall.
-However, Manya is lost but is rescued and returned to Nima by a rich family named Goenka.
-Soon, Nima gets a job as a maid at Goenkas and buys a home in Suresh's neighbourhood.
-Sarla, Nima's friend helps her with the house arrangements.
-Meanwhile, Suresh decides to divorce Nima tired of quarrels with Tulika and Sunita.
-Nima too agrees and they parted ways.
+Manya is lost but is rescued and returned to Nima by a rich family named Goenka, who later offer Nima a job as their maid.
+Nima settles in a house in Suresh's neighbourhood with her daughters.
+Suresh decides to divorce Nima, being tired of quarrels with Tulika and Sunita.
+Nima too agrees and they part ways.